kura/blackhole/docs/source/configuration-options.rst

 Here are all available options for the configuration file, their default values and information on what the options actually do.

+For more information on the command line arguments see the :ref:`command-line-options` document.
+For an example configuration file please see :ref:`configuration-file-example`.

 - `listen`_
 - `tls_listen`_
 - `user`_